sourcegraph/customer-training/trainings/sourcegraph-101/lesson-plan.md

 2. Accelerating developer onboarding for new team members - Allow new developers to answer their own questions by being able to search *all* code, rather than having to guess-and-check where the code they need is located.
 3. Resolving incidents faster - Easily search recent changes to the code to find what might have caused the issue.
 4. Streamlining code reuse - Surfacing code via search means it’s easier to avoid reinventing existing code, leading to more consistent, efficient coding practices.
-5. Improving code health - If you’re trying to change from an antipattern to a best practice, use Sourcegraph to see how much work there is to do across the entire codebase.
+5. Improving code health - If you’re trying to change from an anti-pattern to a best practice, use Sourcegraph to see how much work there is to do across the entire codebase.

 While working through the training, think about which of these use cases is most relevant to your day to day work.
 That will help you conceive of how Sourcegraph might be most relevant to your particular needs, so that you can get the most out of the tool.